Aura vs. Zander Identity Theft Protection 2025: Which Is Best For You?

 Read Zander Review

 Yes, it’s true that you can technically monitor your credit on your own with free tools like Credit Karma.
 However, this requires checking additional services rather than having everything covered under one dashboard.
+Plus, Credit Karma is a data-sharing monster.
 It’s definitely a tradeoff you will have to take into account.

 Winner: Aura definitely offers more comprehensive coverage.
 Zander covers most of the basics, but you’ll have to get your credit monitoring elsewhere.